denpeshkov/cs-notes/Go Garbage Collector.md

 # GC Pacing

 GC has a **pacing algorithm** which determines when to start a collection.
-Pacing uses feedback loop to find the right time to trigger a GC cycle so that it hits the target [heap](Heap%20Memory.md) size goal.
+Pacing uses feedback loop to find the right time to trigger a GC cycle so that it hits the target [heap](Heap%20Memory.md) size goal

 Next GC is after we've allocated an extra amount of memory proportional to the amount already in use.
 The proportion is controlled by `GOGC` environment variable (100 by default).

 If `GOGC` is 100 and we're using 4M, we'll GC again when we get to 8M.
 This keeps the GC cost in linear proportion to the allocation cost.
 Adjusting `GOGC` just changes the linear constant (and also the amount of extra memory used).

+The `GOMEMLIMIT` variable sets a soft limit on a total amount of memory that the Go runtime can use.
+It is a soft limit and runtime undertakes several processes to try to respect this memory limit, including adjustments to the frequency of garbage collections and returning memory to the OS more aggressively

 # Optimizations

-Garbage collector does not scan underlying buffers of slices, channels and maps when element type does not contain pointers (both key and value for maps).
+Garbage collector does not scan underlying buffers of [slices](Go%20Slice%20Internals.md), [channels](Go%20Channels%20Internals.md) and [maps](Go%20Map%20Internals.md) when element type does not contain pointers (both key and value for maps).
 This allows to hold large data sets in memory without paying high price during garbage collection

 For example, the following map won't visibly affect GC time: